When to go

 - - - - - - - - - - - - - - - - - - - - - - - - one of the most famous treasures in the world!

 The first courtyard of the palace is a magnificient garden.
-To the right of the second court, shaded by cypress and other trees, is the palace kitchen which now houses an exquisite collection of crystal, silver, and Chinese porcelain, while on the left is Harem, the secluded quarters of the wives and concubines of the Sultan.
+To the right of the second court, shaded by cypress and other trees, is the palace kitchen which now houses an exquisite collection of crystal, silver, and chinese porcelains, while on the left is Harem, the secluded quarters of the wives and concubines of the Sultan.

 The third court contains the audience hall of the Sultan, the library of the Sultan Ahmet the 3rd, an exhibition of robes worn by the Sultans and their families, and the famous jewel of the Imperial Treasure.
 In the center of the third court is the pavillion of the Holy Mantle, enshrining relics of the Prophet Mohammed.

-During Sultan FATIH era the population of the palace grew from 750 to 5000 by the 19th century.
+During Sultan 'FATIH' Suleyman era the population of the palace grew from 750 to 5000 by the 19th century.
 In these opulent surroundings the Sultans and their nobles lived and governed.

-The HAREM of Topkapi was actually the Sultan's private home, a series of suites were for his mother, his children and his concubines were housed.
+The word 'harem', as meaning of 'taboo' and/or 'forbidden', had been used for family concept in the Islamic society.
+Harem is the private and prohibited place where the dynasty lived in the Ottoman Palace.
+So, the HAREM in Topkapi was actually the Sultan's private home, a series of suites were for his mother, his children and his concubines were housed.

 This part of the palace was typically run by the Sultan's mother, the supreme figure in the HAREM.
 Assignations tended to be ritualized and most Sultan's were primarily monogamous.